NEIGHBORS IN CHRIST PARISH

 "Welcome to our site!
 I am so glad that you are here.
 Take a look around to learn more about who we are as a church, our mission and vision for Christ, as well as information about how you can get involved in any of our events and minstries.
 We welcome you to come visit our church!
 If you have any questions at all, I would love to connect with you!

-PASTORAL MESSAGE - DECEMBER 2023
+PASTORAL MESSAGE - JUNE 2025

 Pastor Leonard Hummel